 Speaking of darkness, rather than the sun drenched playgrounds of the original, this version pushes into a state of nearly perpetual darkness -- in large part because of the projections.
-The animated set/visual design by Luke Halls works best in intimate spaces like the miniature sewing room in the back corner of the stage and Doc’s (Daniel Oreskes) Pharmacy.
+The animated set/visual design by Luke Halls works best when enlarging intimate spaces like the miniature sewing room in the back corner of the stage and Doc’s (Daniel Oreskes) Pharmacy.

 For many, “The Dance at the Gym” is pivotal to West Side Story; frequently performed as a “stand alone” dance, audiences anticipate this apocryphal meeting between the star-crossed lovers Tony and Anita.
 How did this version fare?
-Well, the choreography leans towards street dance mixed with Capoieria (martial arts) style kicks, but the wit evaporates in place of hard-lined couple stamps and harsh partnering.
+Well, the choreography leans towards street dance mixed with Capoeira (martial arts) style kicks, but the wit evaporates in place of hard-lined couple stamps and harsh partnering.

-This time, a woman referee (who does not mine the inherent wit of the situation) presides over the fraught community dance that pits hot Latin social dancing against cooler American jive.
+This time, a woman referee (who does not mine the inherent irony of the situation) presides over the fraught community dance that pits hot Latin social dancing against cooler American jive.
 On the hot side, dancers dig into the ground, hips unlock and eyes grip the opposite sex.
-On the cool side, Riff’s peeps throw some strong acrobatic lifts that ultimately don’t read as sharply as the Sharks' propulsive beats.
+On the cool side, Riff’s peeps throw down some strong acrobatic lifts that ultimately don’t read as sharply as the Sharks' propulsive beats.

-A couple of the stand-out performers include the sharply lean Ramasar (formerly of NYC Ballet), his partner Pimentel --who definitely knows how to shake a ruffle -- plus Luis (Roman Cruz), an utterly steamy dancer who magnetizes the audience with his penetrating eyes and deeply grounded hip rumbles.
+A couple of the stand-out performers include the sharply lean Ramassar (formerly of NYC Ballet), his partner Pimentel --who definitely knows how to shake a ruffle -- plus Luis (Roman Cruz), an utterly steamy dancer who magnetizes the audience with his penetrating eyes and deeply grounded hip rumbles.

 Another juncture where wit oils the lunacy of youthful rivalries occurs in the “Gee, Officer Krupke” number.
 This satiric ode to the beat officer loses its snarky “psychoanalytic” stance.
 Missing are the arm gestures, the vocal imitations and all-out goofiness.